PraTham-Patill/IdentySync/README.md

-# Player Re-Identification in Sports Footage
+# IdentySync: Player Re-Identification in Sports Footage

 This project implements a solution for player re-identification in sports footage.
 The system ensures that players maintain consistent IDs throughout the video, even when they go out of frame and reappear later.